 A: That’s common in food-allergic dogs.
 They have to be sensitized; they have to have been exposed for some period of time.
 So, in general, they’re not going to react really dramatically the first time they eat it but a dog that has eaten a food for years could suddenly become allergic to that food.

 If an elimination diet improves the pet’s clinical signs and the owner is able to find two to three diets the dog can tolerate, I recommend rotating through them every two to three months.
 The whole point is to keep them stable for a period of months to years so you can eventually do their challenge testing to identify what the dog is really allergic to.
 If you’re really lucky, then you can go back to a more normal diet and not these expensive, exotic diets.

-And if they’re young enough, food allergies sometimes do resolve
+And if they’re young enough, food allergies sometimes do resolve themselves.

 Q: How do I treat a dog with food allergies?

 A: You can try to cover up the signs, but if you’ve got a disease that’s caused by what you put in your mouth every day, the best treatment is to stop putting that in your mouth every day.
 I use herbs all the time, and I do think they can help, but not as much as avoiding what’s causing the problem.